bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-20-newsletter.md

 release candidates.*

-- [Core Lightning 23.08.1][] is a maintenance release that includes several bug fixes.
+- [Core Lightning 23.08.1][] is a maintenance release that includes several bug fixes. {% assign timestamp="23:32" %}

 - [LND v0.17.0-beta.rc4][] is a release candidate for the next major version of this popular LN node implementation.
-A major new experimental feature planned for this release, which could likely benefit from testing, is support for "simple taproot channels".
+A major new experimental feature planned for this release, which could likely benefit from testing, is support for "simple taproot channels". {% assign timestamp="24:09" %}

 ## Notable code and documentation changes